d909b/drnet/README.md

 - Navigate to the directory containing this file.
 - Create a folder to hold the experimental results `mkdir -p results`.
 - Run `python ./drnet/apps/run_all_experiments.py ./drnet/apps tcga ./data ./results`
-    - The script will print all the command line configurations (50 in total) you need to run to obtain the experimental results to reproduce the Jobs results.
+    - The script will print all the command line configurations (50 in total) you need to run to obtain the experimental results to reproduce the TCGA results.
 - Run all of the printed command line configurations from the previous step in a compute environment of your choice.
 - After the experiments have concluded, use `./run_results.sh` to calculate the summary metrics over the repeated runs in LaTeX syntax.
-    - Example 1: `./run_results.sh ./results/drnet_tcga3a10k_pbm_mse_1`, where `jobs` indicates that you want results for the jobs dataset, to get the results for "PM" on Jobs.
-    - Example 2: `./run_results.sh ./results/drnet_tcga3a10k_pbm_mahal_mse_1` to get the results for "+ Wasserstein" on TCGA.
+    - Example 1: `./run_results.sh ./results/drnet_tcga3a10k_pbm_mahal_mse_1` to get the results for "+ Wasserstein" on TCGA.
-    - Example 3: `./run_results.sh ./results/drnet_tcga3a10k_no_tarnet_mse_1` to get the results for "MLP" on TCGA.
+    - Example 2: `./run_results.sh ./results/drnet_tcga3a10k_no_tarnet_mse_1` to get the results for "MLP" on TCGA.
-    - Example 4: `./run_results.sh ./results/drnet_tcga3a10k_gps_mse_1` to get the results for "GPS" on TCGA.
+    - Example 3: `./run_results.sh ./results/drnet_tcga3a10k_gps_mse_1` to get the results for "GPS" on TCGA.
     - Repeat for all evaluated method / benchmark combinations.

 ##### Number of Dosage Strata (Figure 2)